meysamcheramin1370/Computationally-Efficient-Approximations-for-Distributionally-Robust-Optimization/README.md

   - Table EC.6 Sensitivity analysis for upper bound (EC.46) with respect to (γ1;R0)

 - The folder "MATLAB Codes" includes two folders named "Multi-Product Newsvendor_MATLAB Codes" and "Risk-averse Production-Transportation_MATLAB Codes".
 The folder "Multi-Product Newsvendor_MATLAB Codes" includes all the MATLAB codes related to the newsvendor problem and the folder  "Risk-averse Production-Transportation_MATLAB Codes" includes all the MATLAB codes related to the production-transportation problem.
 - The folder of each problem has two folders named Experiments and Functions.
-Each MATLAB file in the folder Experiments is related to one experiment (Table) of the paper so that it calls a few MATLAB files in the folder Functions.
+Each MATLAB file in the folder Experiments is related to at least one experiment (Table) of the paper so that it calls a few MATLAB files from the folder Functions.
 In the beginning of each MATLAB file in the folder Experiments the datasets of the related experiment (Table) are randomly generated.
-Those randomly generated datasets appeare in the Workspace of MATLAB as ".mat" files.-
+By running the MATLAB file, those randomly generated datasets appeare in the Workspace of MATLAB as ".mat" files.-
+- Each MATLAB file has been documented comprehensively.
+Therefore, one can easily understand different parts of a MATLAB code by reading the comments provided in the MATLAB.  - In addition to documentations provided in the MATLAB files, one can use the following guidlines to understand the content of each MATLAB file from its name:
-- In addition to the documentations provided in each MATLAB code, you can use the following guidlines related to the name of MATLAB files to find the MATLAB code related to each experiment:
+- you can use the following guidlines related to the name of MATLAB files to find the MATLAB code related to each experiment:
   - UB = Upper Bound
   - LB = Lower Bound
   - moment = Moment-based Ambiguity Set
   - Combined = Combined Ambiguity Set
   - NewsVendor = The newsvendor problem
   - Production = The production-transportation problem

-- By running the MATLAB code related to each experiment, the randomly generated datasets used in the related experiment appeare in the Workspace of MATLAB as ".mat" files.
+  - Parameter name (e.g., Gamma1, Gamma2) = The experiment related to the sensitivity analysis with respect to that parameter
+  - Unsolvable = The experiment related to the interval performance
+  - Arbitrary = The experiment related to the benefits of choosing leading components
+- The documentations inside each MATLAB file coupled with the above guidlines about the file names help the interested reader locate the MATLAB file of an experiment or Table